The Art of Seduction

 The Art of Seduction (2001) is the second book by American author Robert Greene.
-The book examines social power through the lens of seduction and was an international bestseller.
+The book examines various seduction strategies that humans have employed, and was an international bestseller.

 Synopsis

-The book profiles nine types of seducers (with an additional profile for an "anti-seducer") and eighteen types of victims.
+The book profiles nine types of seducers (with an additional profile for an "anti-seducer" as well) and eighteen types of victims.
 Greene uses examples from historical figures such as Cleopatra, Giacomo Casanova, Duke Ellington and John F. Kennedy to support the psychology behind seduction.
 The book contains 24 seduction techniques.
 Greene saw The Art of Seduction as the logical follow-up to The 48 Laws of Power since seduction is "about power and manipulation as much as it is about romance, about how to make someone fall under your spell."

 The 9 types of seducers

 The Siren

 The siren is the person who represents adventure and change.
 They develop their persona and charm on the premise that their partner is always looking for a variety of experiences and they present those experiences to their partner.
 The Siren’s charm lies in an almost theatrical and sensually pleasing visual experience which they create through elaborate attire and an air of seduction.
 The Siren harnesses feminine energy, is often coy, glamorous, regal, and gravitates toward a life of leisure and comfort.
 They have an instant effect on their partner due to their inherent sex appeal which lies in their calm, unhurried demeanor and dazzling appearance.
 Sirens have an almost dangerous quality.
 They make their partners pursue them and tend to stay slightly out of reach.
+Greene uses Cleopatra and Marilyn Monroe as his main examples.

 SYMBOL: Water.
 The song of the Siren is liquid and enticing, and the Siren herself is fluid and ungraspable.
 Like the sea, the Siren lures you with the promise of infinite adventure and pleasure.
 Forgetting past and future, men follow her far out to sea, where they drown.